Article Authored by Shubika Bilkha, Partner, EdpowerU Team work

 Alternative Perspectives: A diverse and horizontal team combined with a culture that promotes the acceptance of a variety of viewpoints, can stimulate innovation and enhance creativity.

 Clarity of Responsibilities: A cohesive team with effective collaboration successfully leverages the skillsets of all team members, which could promote greater efficiency.
-This further increases accountability and creates a platform for shared responsibility
+Team work This further increases accountability and creates a platform for shared responsibility

 Mentorship and Individual Development: A team that works closely together develops an environment that promotes mentorship, shared learning and guidance.
 Encourages team members to learn from each other’s mistakes, finding solutions through a multitude of perspectives and encouraging a conversation around failure, will only deepen the personal development of each team member.